Pratt Institute: Transportation

-Pratt does not provide any official sponsored transportation options for its students, but there are several public transportation options located directly off Pratt's main campus.
+Pratt does not provide any official sponsored transportation options for its students, but there are several public transportation options located directly off the main campus.

-The school is served by MTA New York City Bus routes with the bus route servicing the campus to the south with stations along DeKalb and Lafayette Avenues and the bus route serving the area north of the campus along Myrtle Avenue.
+The school is served by MTA New York City Bus routes, with the bus route servicing the campus to the south with stations along DeKalb and Lafayette Avenues, and the bus route serving the area north of the campus along Myrtle Avenue.
 In addition, the New York City Subway's has one station located at the intersection of Washington and Lafayette Avenues and another located at the intersection of Classon and Lafayette Avenues.
 The Clinton–Washington Avenues station (IND Crosstown Line) is located directly across the street from Higgins Hall.
 The Classon Avenue station (IND Crosstown Line) is located one block south of the southeast corner of campus.
 In addition, the has an entrance to Clinton–Washington Avenues station (IND Fulton Street Line) four blocks south of the Hall Gate entrance and three blocks south of Higgins Hall.

-New York City's public bike-share program, Citi Bike, has stations nearby at Lafayette Avenue and Saint James Place; at Hall Street and Willoughby Avenue; and Emerson Place and Myrtle Avenue.
+New York City's public bike-share program, Citi Bike, has stations nearby at Lafayette Avenue and Saint James Place, at Hall Street and Willoughby Avenue, and Emerson Place and Myrtle Avenue.

-The Long Island Rail Road at Atlantic Terminal, is located a short walk from the campus.
-Pratt participates in New Jersey Transit's University Partnership Program where students can receive a twenty-five percent discount on monthly passes based out of Penn Station in Manhattan.
+The Long Island Rail Road at Atlantic Terminal is located a short walk from the campus.
+Pratt participates in New Jersey Transit's University Partnership Program, through which students can receive a twenty-five percent discount on monthly passes based out of Penn Station in Manhattan.